glenniewennie/Route360/Route360/README.md

 4. Anticipated Questions:
     a.
-How do I run this code on a Windows machine?
+How do I comile and run this code on a Windows machine?
         i.
 Unfortunately, iOS apps written in Swift do not easily run on any Windows IDE.
 We recommend finding a colleague who would be willing to let you borrow a Mac in order to run and test the code in Xcode using MacOS.

     b.
 Will the app accidentally make me run on a highway?